-All procedures involving blood or other potentially infectious materials shall be performed in such a manner as to minimize splashing, spraying, splattering, and generation of droplets of these substances.
+All procedures involving blood or OPIM shall be performed in such a manner as to minimize splashing, spraying, splattering, and generation of droplets of these substances.

-Specimens of blood or other potentially infectious material (OPIM) shall be placed in containers that prevent leaking during collection, handling, processing, storage, transport, or shipping.
-These containers shall be labeled with a biohazard symbol or are red in color.
+Specimens of blood or OPIM shall be placed in containers that prevent leaking during collection, handling, processing, storage, transport, or shipping.
+These containers shall be labeled with a biohazard symbol or arered in color.